ARelaxedScholar/a-relaxed-universe/src/site/notes/1. Cosmos/Simpler times.md

 When did I change?
 I don't recall?
 Should I blame puberty for it it all?
 Back then, would have lost a leg, maybe my two feet, if it meant that I could draw longer.
 My interests changed, simple I know.
-Now bodied by an ARDUINO.
+Can hear my father's "I told you so."
 Did I lose, you can pick or choose.
 Don't know how to feel.
 Let it simmer, till the feeling taste stronger.

 Become stronger, just become stronger.
 You have to shoulder. (you have to stronger. yeah)